 - the funding may not be used for any purpose other than that for which it is granted

 - at the completion of the project, Council will require evidence substantiating all expenditure incurred

-- where the project runs over budget, Brisbane City Council and/or Education Queensland will not be responsible in any way for meeting the shortfall
+- where the project runs over budget, Brisbane City Council and/or the Department of Education Queensland will not be responsible in any way for meeting the shortfall

-- the contributions from Brisbane City Council and Education Queensland to the project are to be acknowledged using signage and other promotional media available to the school including:
+- the contributions from Brisbane City Council and the Department of Education Queensland to the project are to be acknowledged using signage and other promotional media available to the school including:

 - media releases

 - the project and all expenditure incurred must be completed and reconciled before 31 May 2021.

 Successful applicants must abide by Council’s terms and conditions of the Grant which are contained in the Funding Agreement.
 The Funding Agreement will be provided to successful applicants on notification of Council approving the application.